 A classic example of what the Shed style was all about.
 Cabins and Vacation Houses, a Sunset publication, 1967.

-This architect-designed house was built for a narrow, wedge-shapped, city lot.
+This architect-designed house in Kansas was built for a narrow, wedge-shapped, city lot.
 Its front has lots of glass to soak up a river view.
 Photo courtesy Google Street View.

 The rear of the same house – this side does not have a river view!
 This is one of the few Shed style houses I have seen which still retains its original stained finish.
 Photo courtesy Google Street View.

 A modest and late example.
 Here, board and batten takes the place of cedar siding.
 Realtor photo from zillow.com.

 These townhouses have been painted a contemporary taupe with contrasting trim.
 Realtor photo from zillow.com.

 This house has also been updated with paint.
 Realtor photo from zillow.com.